Essential tax forms mailed to employees in coming months, 2021 W-4 exemptions expire soon

 - Choose the Benefits Notices tile and click the View Form 1095-C tile.

-2020 W-4 tax exemption status will expire on Feb.
+2021 W-4 tax exemption status will expire on Feb.
 15. Employees will need to enter a new W-4 to continue their exemption.
-Otherwise, the tax status will revert to "single” the highest withholding status.
+Otherwise, the tax status will revert to "single,” the highest withholding status, for 2022.

 Follow these steps to update Form W-4: